thestyleofme/image-recognition/README.md

 1. use spring cloud task,run the retrain.bat

-  retrain.bat runs the tensorflow-master/tensorflow/examples/image_retraining/retrain.py ,and uses the inception-v3 model
+  you can train your own data by run the retrain.bat runs the tensorflow-master/tensorflow/examples/image_retraining/retrain.py and uses the inception-v3 model
   #inception-2015-12-05.tgz

   After execution,under the classpath,two files are generated,output_graph.pb and output_labels.txt.